Rapptz/gum/docs/api/video/texture.rst

 To fix this issue, ``gum`` separates both :sdl:`Surface` and :sdl:`Texture` into two different classes, :class:`texture` and :class:`surface` which have their own member functions that are similar to the API provided by SDL2.
-However, instead of directly using a :class:`surface` as a middle man, member functions are provided to help alleviate the usage of :sdl:`surface` to its specialised domain such as :func:`texture::load_file`.
+However, instead of directly using a :class:`surface` as a middle man, member functions are provided to help alleviate the usage of :sdl:`Surface` to its specialised domain such as :func:`texture::load_file`.

 .. note::